aaron-son/dev-notes/README.md

 # Today I Learned (There are no dumb questions)
 Notes I've made from stuff I've learned.
 This project contains the small things I've learned throughout my career that I would like to share.

-I'm trying to make it more of a habit to write things here even if it's not relevant to code.
+I'm trying to make it more of a habit to write things here.

 Inspired by @charliegerard's [repo](https://github.com/charliegerard/dev-notes)